ty01khan/Android-Studio/README.md

 # Android-Studio
+# @author: Talha Yaseen
-It contains code to build an Android Application
+This repo contains codes to build an Android application for my OELP project